22 Years On, Hole’s Celebrity Skin Is As Beautiful And Broken As Ever

 Back then, though, Sam had recently bought the new Hole album on CD and asked if I wanted to listen to it on the five or so hour bus journey to Belgium.
 I said sure, so we took one earphone each.
 I hadn’t heard the album, but he was already obsessed with it, and one song in particular – Northern Star.
 So instead of playing the album from beginning to end, he started with track eight.
 I can still feel the shivers that slid down my spine as this beautiful, doom-laden, sparse but dramatic track full of sorrow and anguish and pain and fragility and despair that I couldn’t even begin to imagine consumed the very core of my being.
 It’s a song as big as the universe, as quiet as death, as haunting as love you never know – and even today it hits me just as hard – the gentle acoustic guitar, Courtney Love’s ravaged, heart-torn vocals, the dramatic timpani that crashes like a million hearts breaking, the tense build-up of the string-laden crescendo and then, just like our friendship, that abrupt fade to emptiness that ends it.

 After it finished, we played it again.
 And then again and again and again.
 And then again.
 I don’t know how many times Sam pressed the back button on his Discman, but for a while, there was not just no other song on that album, but no other song in the world.
 Northern Star was all that mattered.
 Eventually, though, we got around to listening to the album as a whole, front to back, no interruptions, as it should be played.
-And what a glorious, beautiful revelation it was – and still remains, two decades later.
+And what a glorious, beautiful revelation it was – and still remains, over two decades later.

 From the crunching riffs and snarling attitude of the title track and opening song through to the dark-cloud summer dirge of last track Petals, Celebrity Skin is an album full of broken beauty, one that’s both hopeless and hopeful, that reaches for the light – or at least the stars – while drowning beneath the weight of tragedy.
 Lugubrious and effervescent at the same time, it’s an album that thrives on conflict – between light and dark, warmth and cold, loneliness and love, youth and age, the bleak, infinite gaze of the universe at night and the album’s more immediate surroundings of sunny, shiny LA.